Monday, June 19, 2023

 "I produce images using various mediums that reflect what goes on around me.
 My stories are tied to place but travel nicely.
 Social, political and cultural commentary are expressed to hopefully amuse and give reflection."

-This is called Pyschotropic.
+This above is called Pyschotropic.
 We've all been there.

 David continues: "The fabri-sculpture masks have similar themes of intended personal expressions, cultural/political satire and ways of being.
 The interplay between image, title and 'frame' expose and nurture a narrative."